#1Topical Map Expert

 Employee Equity Planning: A Distinct Opportunity

-Search queries from this segment are highly specific: "concentrated stock position advisor Tampa Bay," "RSU planning financial advisor Tampa," "equity compensation planning St. Petersburg," "deferred compensation planning Florida."
-These aren't high-volume searches in absolute terms, but the searchers are exceptionally qualified and the conversion intent is high.
-Independent advisors who build content around equity compensation planning — written with genuine technical depth, not surface-level marketing copy — rank for these searches and capture a prospect segment that wirehouse-affiliated advisors structurally cannot serve.
+Search volume isn't huge.
+But the searchers are highly qualified and intent is high.
+Independent advisors who build real content around equity comp planning — with technical depth, not surface marketing — rank for these terms.
+They capture a segment that wirehouse-affiliated advisors structurally can't serve.

 Positioning Without Disparaging